howisjames/howisjt-com/content/posts/travel-mississippi-ocean-springs.md

 ![Walter Anderson Museum sign](/images/travel/ocean-springs/WA-animated_64_25pct.gif)

-The museum and exhibits within - including the murals on the interior walls of the adjacent historic community center - were beautiful and quite remarkable.
+The museum and exhibits within - including the WPA-era murals on the interior walls of the adjacent historic community center - were beautiful and quite remarkable.
 My wife and I enjoyed our visit and the hour-long documentary was interesting.
-We found it amusing that Walter donated his services to paint the murals within the community center and that the local populace considered painting over them soon after he completed them.
+(We sat for most of it.)
+We found it amusing that Walter donated his services to paint the community center murals and that the local populace considered painting over them soon after he completed them.

 ### Shearwater Pottery